klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-3-frontend-count-component.md

   })
 ```

-### How can I check my transaction put into the blockchain?
+### How can I check my transaction in the blockchain?

 ![check-transaction](./images/tutorial-check-your-transaction.gif)

-After sending a transaction, you can check your transaction detail in klaytnscope.
+After sending a transaction, you can check your transaction detail using Klaytnscope.
 Check it in `https://baobab.scope.klaytn.com/tx/${txHash}`.